stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 ### Two-Stage Invocation

-When enumerating the physical devices we first came across API methods that are invoked __twice__ to retrieve data from Vulkan (usually an array of structures or pointer handles).
+When enumerating the physical devices we first came across API methods that are invoked __twice__ to retrieve data from Vulkan, usually an array of structures or pointer handles.

 The process is generally: